 Below, we’ve outlined the features and other considerations to look at in these two different size categories and then applied these to our individual drone reviews.
 Our reviewed list only includes drones that meet the features we recommend for schools:

 The camera is an essential part of a drone being valuable as a classroom teaching aid.
-Drones with cameras for kids are becoming more prevalent, and this links to real-life usage.
+Drones with cameras for students are becoming more prevalent, with links to real-life usage.

 The power of drones lies in their ability to collect data.
-Industry professionals are using drones to take stunning pictures as art or to gather valuable data.
-These are real-life applications that are engaging for kids to learn from when teachers transport them into the classroom.
+Industry professionals are using drones to take artistic images or to gather valuable data.
+There are hundreds of real life applications that can be used to engage students at deeper level.

-Most drones in the sub 2 kg category will have cameras – the difference will be in the camera quality and the type of gimbal (support that allows a camera to pivot seamlessly) they have.
+Most drones in the sub 2 kg category will have cameras – the price difference will be in the camera quality and the type of gimbal (support that allows a camera to pivot seamlessly) they have, as well as some of the additional sensors they have onboard, and access to third party mission planning apps.

 The camera function will also differ across models.
-Several drones will use a downward-facing visual positioning sensor to help them stay in one spot when hovering or to move a set distance if coded.
+Several microdrones will use a downward-facing visual positioning sensor to help them stay in one spot when hovering or to move a set distance if coded.
 Some (like the now discontinued Parrot Mambo) allowed access for photos to be taken from this camera.
 Others like the DJI Tello won’t allow user access to this sensor but have a forward-facing camera instead for taking pictures.
-We have a hack with a 3d printed mirror attachment to allow downward facing camera
+We have a hack with a 3D printed mirror attachment to allow a downward facing camera.

 Battery management is a crucial part of an effectively run drone program.
-Many micro-drones will also allow (or require) you to charge the battery while it is inside the drone.
+Many microdrones will also allow (or require) you to charge the battery while it is inside the drone.
 This can be annoying as obviously you can’t fly while charging!
-Sot it’s always best to have a drone with interchangable batteries and a separate charger.
+So it’s always best to have a drone with interchangeable batteries and a separate multi battery charger.

-3. Flight Mission Apps for Sub-2 kg Drones
+C. Flight Mission Apps for Sub 2kg Drones

 If you are flying a drone outdoors to collect data, you may need to use an automated flight plan to collect robust, usable data.
 Flying manually to collect data is like trying to draw with a crayon.

-Not all drones (including some DJI models) work with the main ones on the market like DroneDeploy.
+Not all drones (including some DJI models) work with the main mission application applications, such as DroneDeploy.

 There are a number out there, but many are clunky and not ideal for the classroom.
 Do your homework before you buy a class pack.
 Different apps work with different drones as well, so be prepared to install options.